 1.2 These Terms and Conditions become effective on 02/01/2018.

 2.1 The following terms used in these Terms and Conditions or in the Contract (as defined below) have the following meaning:

-(e) Schedule of Charges – the Provider’s schedule of charges, usually available on the Website, containing price and payment terms related to the provision of the Service and performance of other activities under these Terms and Conditions.
+(f) Schedule of Charges – the Provider’s schedule of charges provided to the Client and containing price and payment terms related to the provision of the Service and performance of other activities under these Terms and Conditions.

 (j) Availability – the condition of the Service where the Service is available to Users/Clients, i.e. the Software installed on the Provider’s Hardware is available to Users/Clients and remote access to the Software is not prevented by failures of the Hardware or the installed Software; also the condition where Service Unavailability (see below) does not occur.

 (k) Confidential Information – the information related to the Contract, Terms and Conditions, Software, Subscribers or Users, whether explicitly labelled as confidential or not, information related to the content of the Contract or Terms and Conditions, of any other contracts, agreements or other provisions concluded in connection with the Contract or replacing this Contract, as amended by their potential attachments, including all annexes, as well as information about all related documents, deeds or other information media in material, electronic, oral or other form, including any information about business activities, employees of the Contracting Party in question, products, business relations and contacts, internal organization of business activities and about internal guidelines, technical equipment or other related facts; a Contracting Party’s Confidential Information means information related to the Contracting Party or to third parties and passed to the other Contracting Party in the extent stated above.